Alain Soral: Far-right radicalization

 In the course of the 2000s and 2010s, Soral's views and public persona became increasingly associated with antisemitism.
 In 2004, he was interviewed in a segment on the television newsmagazine Complément d'enquête devoted to Dieudonné's radicalization.
 While Dieudonné nodded in approval in the background, Soral said:

 When you're talking with a Frenchman who is a Zionist Jew, and you start to say, well maybe there are problems coming from your side, maybe you might have made a few mistakes, it's not always the fault of other people if no-one can stand you wherever you go… because that's basically their general history, you see… for 2,500 years, every time they settled somewhere, after about fifty years or so, they got their arses kicked.
 Surely something strange here !
 It's as though everyone is wrong except them.
 And the guy will start barking, yelling, going mad… you can't carry on with the conversation.
 Which, to sum it all up, tells you that there's a psychopathology with Zio-Judaism, something that verges on mental illness…

 Following this interview, one of Soral's book signings was disrupted by Jewish activists, with several people being wounded in the resulting brawl.

 In 2007, Soral openly embraced the far-right by joining the National Front, in order to contribute to Jean-Marie Le Pen's campaign for the upcoming presidential election.
-He tried to place social issues and even elements of Marxist analysis in the program of the party (historically strongly opposed to communism), even claiming that "nowadays, Marx would vote for Le Pen".
+He tried to place social issues as well as elements of Marxist analysis in the program of the party (historically strongly opposed to communism), even claiming that "nowadays, Marx would vote for Le Pen".

 Also in 2007, Soral founded his own political association, Égalité & Réconciliation (Equality and Reconciliation)., which aimed to attract working-class and disadvantaged voters.
 At the same time, he also launched a publishing company, Kontre Kulture, which he used to publish himself and other controversial authors.
 In November 2007, he became a member of the National Front's central committee.

 In February 2009, Soral left the National Front after Marine Le Pen refused to let him lead the party's list at the European Parliament election.
-Soral then headed, with Dieudonné, an "anti-Zionist list" which won 1,3% of the vote in Île-de-France.
+Soral and Dieudonné then headed an "anti-Zionist list" which included far-right, far-left, Shia Muslim and Holocaust denial activists and won 1,3% of the vote in Île-de-France.
 Soral later acknowledged that the list had been funded with the help of Iran.